SynBioDex/pySBOL3/docs/extensions.rst

   Config.register_extension_class(Analysis, Analysis.RDF_TYPE)
 .. end

-Extension classes that do not override a core SBOL class can be accessed from a `Document` through general `add` and `get` methods.
+Extension classes that do not override a core SBOL class can be accessed from a `Document` through general `add` and `find` methods.

 .. code:: python